proengineer-wes/AI-Document-Processor/README.md

   - Enter your User Principal ID when prompted
   - To get your User principal ID run `az ad signed-in-user show --query id -o tsv`

+#### Deployment Options
+ - functionAppHostPlan
+    - Select `Dedicated` - if you want to have a dedicated VM.
+This gives you a dedicated VM which enables simpler troubleshooting.
+    - Select `FlexConsumption` if you want to have the function app scale based on the workload.
+The downsides of this is that you will nto be able to SSH into your deployed code base, and troubleshooting can be a bit more difficult.
+Also, you may experience cold starts.
+ - Network isolation (See "Network Isolated Deployment" below for more details)
+    - Select `false` if you want to deploy the function app on public IPs.
+This means all traffic will travel over the public internet.
+The endpoint can still be protected with authentication.
+This option is simpler and enables easy troubleshooting
+    - Select `true` to deploy all resources on private endpoints behind a virtual network.
+This means all endpoints will not be exposed to the public internet, adding an additional layer of protection.
+Select this if policy or security consideration requires you to deploy on private endpoints.
+ - Deploy VM (See "Network Isolated Deployment" below for more details)
+    - Select `false` if you are deploying on public endpoints, it is only needed when deploying on a private network.
+    - Select `true` if you are deploying to private endpoints.
+This will enable you to access your resources behind the virtual network.
+If you have other means of connecting to your virtual network (e.g. peering to a connectivity Virtual Network with a P2S VPN or S2S connection), then you can proceed without the VM.

 ### Update the Pipeline for a customer's specific use case
 This repository is intended to set up the scaffolding for an Azure OpenAI pipeline.
 The developer is expected to update the code in the `pipeline/activities` and `pipeline/function_app.py` to meet the customer's needs.
 - `pipeline/function_app.py` - contains the standard logic for handling HTTP requests and invoking the pipeline leveraging [Azure Durable functions function chaining pattern](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-sequence?tabs=csharp).
 This file controls the high level orchestration logic for each step in the pipeline, while the logic for each step is contained within the `activities` directory